 When teeth wear down or fracture from trauma or develop a large cavity from decay, dentists have to use some type of artificial material for repair.
-20 years ago dentists used silver and mercury-based amalgam for fillings, cast gold for inlays and onlays, and many different types of 'crowns' to repair teeth.
-With the advent of resin technology in the last 10 years tooth coloured restorations have become more favourable option and can sometimes be straightforward economical solutions.
-We also call these plastic fillings or composite fillings.
+20 years ago, dentists used silver and mercury-based amalgam for fillings, cast gold for inlays and onlays, and many different types of 'crowns' to repair teeth.
+With the advent of resin technology in the last 10 years, tooth coloured restorations have become a more favourable option and can sometimes be straightforward economical solutions.
+We also call these 'plastic fillings' or 'composite fillings'.
 However, these are short to middle term solutions, especially in teeth which do not have a lot of strength left in them or have more than 2-3 walls missing.
-This is where cerec or bonded ceramics can help restore broken down teeth to normal function and aesthetics with either a crown or an onlay.
+This is where CEREC or bonded ceramics can help restore broken down teeth to normal function and aesthetics with either a crown or an onlay.

-We as your dentist can use CEREC for more than just crowns and fillings.
+As your dentist, we use CEREC for more than just crowns and fillings.
 CEREC is capable of producing any single tooth restoration.
 Chipped or discoloured front teeth can be repaired with beautiful CEREC porcelain front crowns or veneers.
-Your smile is one of your biggest assets and having a smile designed with CEREC veneers can enhance it further.
+Your smile is one of your biggest assets and having a smile designed with CEREC veneers helps to enhance it further.

 Healthy, natural teeth have a highly glossy, lustrous appearance with an extremely tough surface (the hardest in the human body).
-CEREC is one of the most biometric materials available today.
-Plastic fillings can be made to look aesthetically pleasing but are not as durable over the life of a tooth, and may require replacement more often, roughly every 2-5 years.
+CEREC is one of the most durable materials available today.
+Plastic fillings can be made to look aesthetically pleasing but are not as durable over the life of a tooth and may require replacement more often, roughly every 2-5 years.